 Listen to your lawyer.

-Remember, the lawyer that you are consulting with is trained in the law, and likely has a lot of experience working on cases similar to yours.
+Remember, the lawyer who you are consulting with is trained in the law, and likely has a lot of experience working on cases similar to yours.
 Trusting your attorney and listening to him or her is within your best interest.

-Questions to Ask Your Attorney During Your Consultation
+Questions To Ask Your Attorney During Your Consultation

 As mentioned above, you want to ask as many questions as possible during your initial consultation.
-This will give you a good idea of whether or not you and the attorney are a good fit, as well as what the chances are of your case being a valid personal injury claim.
+This will give you a good idea of whether you and the attorney are a good fit, as well as what the chances are of your case being a valid personal injury claim.